dkvilo/nordic/Readme.md

 My first interaction with Odin.

-Maybe we will build a small Game Engine out of it, let's see.
+Maybe we will build a small 3d renderer out of it, let's see.

 Currently, it's just me getting familiar with the language (It's fun so far).
 Bye